About us

 By creating a market for their produce we empower women, give them the chance to live better lives, contribute financially to their families, thereby garnering them the respect they deserve and relieve them from domestic abuse and the appalling societal problems they are born into.
 Also, giving them the opportunity to educate their children so they can carry on this legacy of handmade through modern techniques, business development knowledge and design innovation prowess.

-My love for handmade began as a young child when I visited my grandmother over the long Indian summers and saw her sew dresses for my sister, cousin and me.
-Among all the keepsakes my grandmother made she also cross stitched all her grandchildren a pillowcase with our name on it (I still have mine to this day).
-As she grew older and her arthritic knee needed rest she stopped sewing and did more cross stitch.
-She always had a project at hand and one summer when she visited us in Bangalore, India, she inspired me to pick up the needle.
+My love for handmade began when I, as a young child visited my grandmother over the long Indian summers and watched her sew dresses for my cousins and me.
+Among all the keepsakes my grandmother made she also cross stitched all her grandchildren a pillowcase with their names on it (I still have mine to this day).
+As my grandmother grew older and her arthritic knee needed rest she stopped sewing and did more cross stitch.
+She always had a project at hand and one summer when she visited me in Bangalore, India, she unknowingly inspired me to pick up the needle.
 That set the stage for my love for creating something with my hands but its not until I myself was at the brink of motherhood that I began teaching myself crochet.
-For the past 12 years, I have been equally addicted to crochet as my grandmother was to cross stitch.
+Ever since 2012, I have been equally addicted to crochet as my grandmother was to cross stitch.

 My foray into working with artisans happened organically during the COVID-19 pandemic.
 Indian artisans found themselves in appalling conditions after the lockdown for COVID-19 in 2020.
 Master weavers and skilled workers were deprived of their livelihoods overnight, without any warning.
-Visionaries in the industry started a national movement to provide relief from starvation, reviving their sales channels and rejuvenation of the industry on the whole.
-I joined this volunteer-led movement to help with the revival and rejuvenation efforts and there began this beautiful journey building relationships with weavers and artisans directly, completely eliminating the middleman.
+Visionaries in the industry started a national volunteer-led movement to provide relief from starvation, revive their sales channels and rejuvenate the industry on the whole.
+I joined this volunteer-led movement to help with the revival and rejuvenation efforts and there began this beautiful journey building relationships with weavers and artisans.

-Today, we have a network of women artisans from Karnataka, Madhya Pradesh, Gujarat, Bihar, Punjab and Rajasthan.
+Today, we have a network of women artisans from Karnataka, Madhya Pradesh, Gujarat, Odisha, Punjab, Rajasthan, Ladakh and Nagaland.
 All of them handloom weavers and artisans, creating each piece painstakingly over days, even months.
 Most of them second generation and third generation weavers from award winning artisan families, still creating heirlooms and keeping the legacy alive.

-Adjective is an extension of the work I did at Global Women’s Entrepreneurship Network (GWEN).
-At Adjective, I primarily work with women artisans and artisan organizations that upskill and provide employment to economically marginalised women.
+Adjective is an extension of my work at Global Women’s Entrepreneurship Network (GWEN).
+At Adjective, we primarily work with women artisans and artisan organizations that upskill and provide employment to economically marginalised women.